daveweinberger/TravelPro/README.md

 # TravelPro

-An advanced travel planning application for experienced travelers, built with React and Material-UI.
+An advanced travel planning application for experienced travelers, built with React and Chakra UI with an iOS-inspired design system.

 ## Features